Telecominfraproject/wlan-cloud-ucentralgw/README.md

 the following in order to use the gateway:
 - A DigiCert certificate that you will call `cert.pem`
 - A DigiCert key that goes with that certificate.
 Please call this `key.pem`
-- The Digicert root certificate that you will find [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/certificates/root.pem)
+- The Digicert root certificate that you will find [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/certificates/root.pem).
+You must copy `root.pem` and rename it `cas.pem` on the device.
+- All 3 files mus be present in `/etc/ucentral` on the device.

 You will need to upgrade your device to the latest firmware.
 Once updated, you will need to copy the 3 files mentionned above in the `/etc/ucentral` directory.
 You will need to modify the `/etc/config-shadow/ucentral` file with your hostname.
 At which point,